like-a-freedom/home_assistant_qingping_air_wifi/readme.md

     ```

 * Go to Home Assistant web interface -> `Developer Tools` -> `Check and Restart` and click "Restart" button.
 It will reload all components in the system.

+## Limitations

+The component supports only 1 device.
+If you have more than one device in your account, so I'm waiting for PR :).